everettmorgan/duda-partner-node/CONTRIBUTING.md

 ### Types

+An object that contains all of the Types defined for this package.

 ### Duda

 The `Duda` class is both the default and a named export of the package.
 It houses all of the defined API resources and their associated methods.